Samuel Hlavaj

-Samuel Hlavaj (born 29 May 2001, in Martin, Slovakia) is a Slovak professional ice hockey goaltender for the Iowa Wild in the American Hockey League (AHL) as a prospect to the Minnesota Wild of the National Hockey League (NHL).
-Hlavaj has played for his country in the IIHF World Championships of 2023 and 2024.
+Samuel Hlavaj (born 29 May 2001) is a Slovak professional ice hockey player who is a goaltender for the Toronto Marlies of the American Hockey League (AHL).
+Hlavaj has played for Slovakia senior team in the World Championships of 2023, 2024, 2025 and 2026.
+He also played in the 2026 Winter Olympics.

 Playing career

 Junior

 Hlavaj signed for Lincoln Stars of the United States Hockey League (USHL) during the 2018–19 season.
 The following season, 2019–20, Hlavaj played for Canadian side Sherbrooke Phoenix, during which time he won the Jacques Plante Memorial Trophy.

 Professional

 Back in Europe, he played for Slovak team HC Slovan Bratislava for two seasons, before joining Czech side HC Škoda Plzeň in May 2023, signing a two-year contract.

 On 5 April 2024, after completing his first season with Plzeň, Hlavaj enacted his NHL out clause after agreeing to terms with the Minnesota Wild on a two-year, entry-level contract starting with the 2024–25 NHL season.